 One colleague to another

-In case you want to introduce your colleague to another for the purposes of seeking employment, organizing an event, or just making them acquitted, you can use a letter of introduction.
+If you want to introduce your colleague to another to seek employment, organize an event, or just make them acquitted, you can use this letter.
 A letter of introduction, in this case, can be formal or informal, depending on the relationship between you and your colleague.

-If you want to introduce your clients or customers to other potential clients or customers, you can use a letter of introduction.
+If you want to introduce your clients or customers to other potential clients or customers, you can use this letter.
 In this case, the letter is meant to ensure that the client/customer feels comfortable meeting the other party and vice versa.

 New team members